MEDIATION, ARBITRATION & mediation-arbitration AGREEMENTS

 · Request for Disclosure (DOCX)

-Parenting Coordination Agreements
+Parenting Coordination Agreement

-· Parenting Coordination Agreement
+· Parenting Coordination Agreement (PDF)

 You will also be asked to complete an intake sheet and to read and sign our Code of Conduct.
 Download these forms by clicking on the links below:

-· Intake Sheet, parenting coordination
+· Intake Sheet, parenting coordination (PDF)

-· Code of Conduct
+· Code of Conduct (PDF)

 John-Paul may need to speak with or get documents from other professionals who may be working with your family, including elders, counsellors, therapists, psychologists, parenting coaches, family doctors, pediatricians, teachers and social workers, and you may need to sign an authorization for this purpose.
 Click the link below to download our general authorization form:

-· Authorization
+· Authorization (PDF)

 If you are involved in court proceedings, you may need or want to ask for an order appointing John-Paul as your parenting coordinator.
 You can refer to these model orders for guidance, bearing in mind that you’ll need to adapt the order to suit the particular circumstances of your family and any requirements the judge may have.

-· Model Parenting Coordinator Appointment Order, Alberta
+· Model Parenting Coordinator Appointment Order, Alberta (PDF)

-· Model Parenting Coordinator Appointment Order, British Columbia
+· Model Parenting Coordinator Appointment Order, British Columbia (PDF)

 Views of the child report model orders

-You may need a court order to appoint John-Paul to prepare a non-evaluative views of the child report, even if all parents agree to John-Paul’s appointment.
+You may need a court order to appoint John-Paul to prepare a non-evaluative views of the child report, even if everyone agrees to John-Paul’s appointment.
 Below are model court orders, for use in Alberta and British Columbia, in PDF format.
 Feel free to adapt these model orders as you wish; the critical parts of these orders are paragraph one, which explains the legal basis of John-Paul’s appointment, and paragraph four, which describes who will be responsible for paying John-Paul’s account for the report.

-· Model Views of the Child Report Appointment Order
+· Model Views of the Child Report Appointment Order (PDF)

 For more information about views of the child reports, read the Children’s Legal Services page and the articles John-Paul has written about these reports in the Library page.